aethershill/quartz/content/Areas/blog/posts/Minor Changes (Or Headaches).md

 This was not, and then I realized that my updated modified plugin is not working.
 Nevermind.

 The plugin is working.

+I'm annoyed.
+And things aren't working.
+I'll come back to this later.
+I'm glad to have made SOME progress.